-- make a complaint, suggestion or comment about any aspect of the service they’ve received
+- make a complaint, suggestion or comment about the service they’ve received

 Limiting and Withdrawing Service

-Some services are limited in number so new woman also have opportunities to receive care.
-For example, appointments are limited for naturopathy, acupuncture, drug and alcohol counselling and also general counselling.
+Some services are limited in number so that new women also have opportunities to receive care.
+For example, appointments are limited for acupuncture, naturopathy, drug and alcohol counselling, general counselling and massage.

-Due to demand and the costs involved in missed appointments we cannot continue offering services for women who fail to attend.
+Due to demand and the costs involved in missed appointments and bookings (including health education), we cannot continue offering services for women who fail to attend.

 The Centre will also limit or withdraw service on the grounds of professional judgement, service availability, the wellbeing of staff or other people and the failure of a client to adhere to the responsibilities detailed above.
-If this situation occurs we will if we can provide referrals to other providers.
+If this situation occurs we will endeavour to provide referrals to other providers.